Disney Studios Australia: Ownership

 Disney Studios Australia is owned by the media conglomerate The Walt Disney Company, under the terms of a 99-year lease from the New South Wales State Government.

 The decision by the Carr Government in 1995 to allow News Corporation, predecessor of 21st Century Fox, to take over the site was controversial and attracted criticism from sections of the media such as The Sydney Morning Herald and independent MP Clover Moore.
 It was alleged that a secret deal took place between the NSW Government and the largest shareholder and Chairman/CEO of News Corporation, Rupert Murdoch, involving the donation of $25 million in taxpayers' money for the new site.

 On 20 March 2019, The Walt Disney Company completed its acquisition of 21st Century Fox, and now owns the studio, as well as 20th Century Studios and other related film units.
 On 10 October 2022, the studio dropped the "Fox" branding and was officially renamed Disney Studios Australia.
+The purchase was initiated under CEO Robert Iger’s leadership by APAC VP Luke Kang, AVP John Gelke, APAC Group Evecitive Gerard Devan and GM Carl Anthony.